 Except as described herein, there has been no material change to the accounting policies applied to our consolidated results and footnote disclosures.
 In accordance with the accounting guidance for business combinations, we use the acquisition method of accounting to allocate costs of acquired businesses to the assets acquired and liabilities assumed based on their estimated fair values at the dates of acquisition.
-The excess costs of acquired businesses over the fair values of the assets acquired and liabilities assumed based on their estimated fair values at the dates of acquisition.
+The excess costs of acquired businesses over the fair values of the assets acquired and liabilities assumed are recognized as goodwill.
 The valuations of acquired assets and liabilities will impact the determination of future operating results.
 In addition to using management estimates and negotiated amounts, we use a variety of information sources to determine the estimated fair values of the assets and liabilities, including third-party appraisals for the estimated value and lives of identifiable intangible assets and property and equipment.
 The business and technical judgment of management is used in determining the useful lives of finite-lived intangible assets in accordance with the accounting guidance for goodwill and intangible assets.

-2. Business Acquisitions
+2. Business Acquisition

-On April 8, 2016, the Company completed the purchase of Harris Corporation's composite aerostructures business for total consideration of \$210 million, including the assumption of a capital lease.
-The purchase price is subject to a post-closing working capital adjustment.
-The acquired business, which is now called Albany Aerostructures Composites LLC ("AAC"), will be part of Albany Engineered Composites ("AEC") segment.
-The acquisition of AAC significantly increases the growth opportunity for the Company.
+On April 8, 2016, the Company acquired the outstanding shares of Harris Corporation's composite aerostructures business for cash of \$187 million, plus the assumption of certain liabilities.
+The Company funded the cash payable at closing by utilizing proceeds from a \$550 million, unsecured credit facility agreement that was completed April 8, 2016 (see Note 14).
+The seller has provided representations, warranties and indemnities customary for acquisition transactions, including indemnities for certain customer claims identified before closing.
+The acquired entity has been renamed Albany Aerostructures Composites LLC ("AAC"), and is part of the Albany Engineered Composites ("AEC") segment.